cast-org/figuration/docs/widgets/overview.md

 {% endhighlight %}

 ## No Fallbacks

 Figuration's widgets don't fallback or degrade gracefully when JavaScript is disabled.
 If you care about the user experience in this case, use `<noscript>` to explain the situation (and how to re-enable JavaScript) to your users, and/or add your own custom fallbacks.

+## Dipose Methods

+Every widget has a `dispose` method that should remove any event listeners and data, as well as nullify any constructed JavaScript variables associated with a given widget.
+Certain widgets will also remove their dynamically created content or controls from the DOM.

+While most likely not needed in everyday use, there may be specific circumstances when this might be useful.
+For example, if you are doing large amounts of dynamic content, in order to help with memory garbage collection, it might be beneficial to call the `dispose` on a widget before you remove the content from the DOM.

 ## Accessibility